 Then there are all the options of where to stay in Taipei – and the food!

-With a combination of Japanese, Cantonese and other cultural influence, there is a huge variety of dishes and flavors for the bold travelers to sample.
+With a combination of Japanese, Cantonese and other cultural influences, there is a huge variety of dishes and flavors for the bold travelers to sample.
 Head to the famous night markets to see it all in action; try everything once!

+You could also get a Taiwan High-Speed Rail Pass before you go, making it easy to explore further the rest of this beautiful island.
+With it, even Kaohsiung in the south is easily accessible on a day trip!
 With all this on offer to stuff into your Taipei itinerary, you might wonder why you’d ever leave; but once you’ve got a taste for the country, you’re going to want more.
 So why not explore further with these fun day trips from Taipei?

 Sometimes when you’re spending a lot of time exploring a city, it’s nice to have a break and get out into nature.
 This full-day tour of the stunning Taroko Gorge offers you just that: a break from the bustling streets of Taipei with this natural wonder.
 In fact, it’s one of the Seven Natural Wonders of Asia.